LINKS

 If you like my pages, try some of these links found in my travels on the web (in no particular order. )

-Remember that keeping a "links" page up to date is really hard, so on occasion some of the links won't work, because the sites have changed URL's or the owners have been arrested.
+Remember that keeping a "links" page up to date is really hard, so on occasion some of the links won't work, because the sites have changed URL's or the owners have been arrested or kidnapped.
 I try to prune and update the list regularly.
-Send me links you think I should add!
+Send me links you think I should add, but nothing stupid such as mesothelioma attorney spam or porn sites !

 http://www.radiomarine.org